IMSGlobal/caliper-spec/guides/implementation-guide.md

 ### Actors

 In a Caliper Event, the Actor performs the <code>action</code> related to a learning activity.
-The value of an Event's actor attribute must be an [Agent](https://www.imsglobal.org/spec/caliper/v1p2#Agent) or one of its subtypes — entities which are defined as part of the specification.
+The value of an Event's actor attribute must be an [Agent](https://www.imsglobal.org/spec/caliper/v1p2#Agent) or one of its subtypes.
 While often the Actor is a Person, it could also be another Entity type, such as an Organization or SoftwareApplication.

-Different subtypes of Event further limit what types can be used as the value of the actor property; for example, the actor for a [QuestionnaireEvent](https://www.imsglobal.org/spec/caliper/v1p2#QuestionnaireEvent) must be a Person, while the actor for a [GradeEvent](https://www.imsglobal.org/spec/caliper/v1p2#GradeEvent) could be either a Person or a SoftwareApplication (such as an autograder).
+Each Event type further limits what Agents can be used as the value of the actor property; for example, the actor for a [QuestionnaireEvent](https://www.imsglobal.org/spec/caliper/v1p2#QuestionnaireEvent) must be a Person, while the actor for a [GradeEvent](https://www.imsglobal.org/spec/caliper/v1p2#GradeEvent) could be either a Person or a SoftwareApplication (such as an autograder).

+The generic Event allows any Agent declared in the specification.

 #### Actor JSON